-These unusual rock formations were formed over 10,000 years ago when this area of the Mojave desert was covered by the water.
-Thousands of years later all that is left of the lake that covered this area is the wind-swept towers called the Trona Pinnacles.
+These unusual rock formations formed over 10,000 years ago when the water covered this area of the Mojave desert.
+Thousands of years later, all that remains of the lake that covered this area is the wind-swept towers called the Trona Pinnacles.

 Trona Pinnacles National Natural Landmark has three groups of tufa towers the northern section has the tallest towers with serval of them over 100 feet high.
-The southernmost section contains the oldest pinnacles, some almost 100,000 years old.
-Taller pinnacles are the newest, round and ground down pinnacles are the oldest.
+The southernmost part contains the oldest pinnacles, some almost 100,000 years old.
+More towering spires are the newest, round, and ground down spires are the oldest.

-Primitive camping is allowed at the Trona Pinnacles and if you do decide to stay overnight you will be treated to a spectacular display of stars.
-Packs of coyotes are known to roam the area so keep an eye on pets & kids day or night.
+Primitive camping is allowed at the Trona Pinnacles, and if you do decide to stay overnight, you will be treated to a spectacular display of stars.
+Packs of coyotes are known to roam the area, so keep an eye on pets & kids day or night.
 Most visitors only stay for a few hours to view and photograph the Pinnacles.
-Best time to visit is fall or spring.
+The best time to visit is fall or spring.
 Summer temperatures reach over 100 degrees.

 There are plenty of trails to explore along with numerous dirt roads that weave in and out of the tufa towers.
 Four-wheel-drive is not required just about any car can make it down the five-mile dirt road from SR 178.

 There are no services at Trona Pinnacles National Natural Landmark other than a pit toilet, so be prepared for this trip.
 Visiting the Pinnacles is way off the beaten path and reserved for the most adventurous day-trippers.